"-fps"command line option to MG-Linux.

 Currently, MG is able to run about 98% of SMS/GG/SF7000/SC3000/SG1000 carts and disk images that I have.
 With the help from friends I hope to make it as close to original machines as possible and emulate some exotic peripherals such as light gun, sports pad, and GameGenie.
 At this moment, MG supports following features:

-MG-Unix binaries for various flavors of Unix are freely available from the MasterGear distribution site.
-I am always trying to compile it for as many different Unices as I have handy at the moment.
+I am always trying to compile it on as many different Unix and Linux flavors as I have handy at the moment.

-The MG-Maemo works on Nokia internet tablets running Maemo OS2008.
+The MG-Maemo works on Nokia devices running Maemo or Meego OS.
 It is specifically optimized for Maemo platform and available for free from respective package repositories and MasterGear homepage.
 As both Maemo and Meego platforms are dead, I am no longer developing for them though.

-mg - MG executable file (Unix, mg -help for options) mg32 - MG executable file (Unix, 32bpp X11 display) mg16 - MG executable file (Unix, 16bpp X11 display) mg.exe - MG executable file (Windows) mg-dos.exe - MG executable file (MSDOS, mg-dos -help for options) MG.html - This documentation
+mg - MG executable file (Unix, mg -help for options) mg.exe - MG executable file (Windows) mg-dos.exe - MG executable file (MSDOS, mg-dos -help for options) MG.html - This documentation